focusrtilz/clidetail.github.io/_manuals/most_used_cmds.md

 When we need to concatenate and print files we can use `cat` command.
 We now provide explanations of option [-b](https://clidetail.com/manuals/cat_b/), [-net](https://clidetail.com/manuals/cat_net/), [-s](https://clidetail.com/manuals/cat_s/).
 And if we'd like to change our working directory, we have explanation of option [-](https://clidetail.com/manuals/cd_hyphen/) which is [hyphen-minus](https://clidetail.com/manuals/cd_hyphen/) for command `cd`.

 It is important to set or change the permissions of files.
 We now provide explanation of [absolute mode](https://clidetail.com/manuals/chmod_abs_mode/) and [symbolic mode](https://clidetail.com/manuals/chmod_sym_mode/) for command `chmod`.
-We also provide explanation of[ACL Manipulation](https://clidetail.com/manuals/chmod_plus_a/) which is rarely discussed for most users.
+We also provide explanation of [ACL Manipulation](https://clidetail.com/manuals/chmod_plus_a/) which is rarely discussed for most users.

 Then, if we want to copy files, we can use command `cp`.
 What surprised us is that this command has a protection mechanism when copying file.
 Check explanation of option [-p](https://clidetail.com/manuals/cp_lowercase_p/) for more details!